ThomasDOtto/ILRA/README.md

 # ILRA
 Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing) by cleaning and merging contigs, correcting homopolymer tracks and circularizing plastids.
-We also have the code preinstalled on a virtual Linux machine.

 ## Installation
-ILRA is based on several standard tools.
+ILRA is based on several standard tools and novel scripts.

-1) We would recommend users without a bioinformatics setup to use our virtual machine (https://q-r.to/ILRA_VM).
-You will need to install VirtualBox (https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html), set up Ubuntu x64 and mount the disc.
-See the pdf VM.install.pdf for further help.
-The user is "bioinfo" and the password "Glasgow2020".
+1) We would recommend users without a bioinformatics setup to use our Linux virtual machine (https://q-r.to/ILRA_VM).
+You will need to install VirtualBox (https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html), set up Ubuntu x64 and mount the downloaded disc (.vdi).
+See the pdf 'VM.install.pdf' for further help.
+The username is 'bioinfo' and the password 'Glasgow2020'.

 Once logged in, you can run the ILRA installation with test_data by typing:
 ```
 ~/ILRA/example.sh
 ```

-Please refer to the /test_data/README file or the help ('ILRA.sh -h') for further details.
+Please refer to the help ('ILRA.sh -h') for further details.
 This line will execute the pipeline:
 ```
-# ...
-Check test_data/README or ILRA.sh -h
 ILRA.sh -a $ASSEMBLY -o $OUTPUT_FOLDER_ILRA -c $CORRECTED_READS -n subset_test -r $REFERENCE -I $ILLU_READS -t $CORES -g $GFF_REF_FILE -L pb
 ```

 Please note the version of ILRA installed in the virtual machine is likely outdated.
-You can overwrite the version within the virtual machine with the most recent one by first removing the folder of ILRA and then obtaining the most updated version by running:
+You can overwrite the version with the most recent one by first removing the folder of ILRA and then obtaining the most updated version by running:
 ```
 git clone https://github.com/ThomasDOtto/ILRA
 ```

-2) The fastest option is to use the file "external_software.tar.gz", which contains the precompiled binaries and wrapper scripts to install the software required.
+2) The fastest option is to use the file 'external_software.tar.gz', which contains the precompiled binaries and wrapper scripts to install the software required.
 To install everything required to run ILRA, please execute:
 ```
 git clone https://github.com/ThomasDOtto/ILRA
 cd ILRA